Make your own soft pretzel knots with this easy-to-follow recipe. It’s great for a side dish or just a fun snack on its own!

 Soft pretzels are such a delicious treat.
 But if you’re intimidated about making this fun snack at home – don’t be!

 In addition to only needing a handful of common pantry ingredients, homemade soft pretzels really only require around 15 minutes of work.

-In fact, making your own soft pretzels is so easy, you’ll wonder what took you so long to learn how to make them.
+In fact, making your own soft pretzels is so easy, that you’ll wonder what took you so long to learn how to make them.

-Making your own soft pretzels at home can be broken down in to three easy steps: making the dough, soaking the dough in a baking soda bath, and baking the soft pretzels.
+Making your own soft pretzels at home can be broken down into three easy steps: making the dough, soaking the dough in a baking soda bath, and baking the soft pretzels.

 Here is everything you need to know about making homemade soft pretzels.